Chemdex: classification of atom environments in compounds

 About Chemdex

-Chemdex contains more than 71,000 atom environments.
-This is a "Request for Comment" version 1.3.1 (November 2023, compared to version 1.3 new compounds and deletions of some duplicate entries).
-You do not need an account to use Chemdex.
+Chemdex contains more than 73,000 atom environments.
+This is the April 2024 data version.
 The Chemdex system calculates or records several classifications (listed below) for each compound.
-Quick start: try the following links to view periodic trends for any of the following:
+Quick start (no need to log in) - try the following links to view periodic trends for any of the following:

 • VN: Valence Number;